 Prevention of Insider Trading

-The Company has adopted a Code for Prevention of Insider Trading with a view to regulatetrading in securities by the Directors and designated employees of the Company.The Code requires pre-clearance for dealing in the Company's shares and prohibits thepurchase or sale of Company's shares by the Directors and the designated employees whilein possession of unpublished price sensitive information in relation to the Company andduring the period when the Trading Window is closed.
-The Board is responsible forimplementation of the Code.
-All the Directors and the designated employees have confirmedcompliance with the Code.
+The Company has adopted a Code of Prevention of Insider Trading with a view to regulatetrading in securities by the Promoters Directors and Designated Persons of the Company.The Code requires pre-clearance for dealing in the Company's shares and prohibits thepurchase or sale of Company shares by the Promoters Directors and the designated personswhile in possession of unpublished price sensitive information in relation to the Companyand during the period when the Trading Window is closed.

 In terms of Section 134(5) of the Companies Act 2013 the Directors state that: